urbit/developers.urbit.org/content/blog/text-overview.md

 ##  Forms of Text

 [Text strings](https://en.wikipedia.org/wiki/String_%28computer_science%29%) are sequences of characters.
 At one level, the file containing code is itself a string—at a more fine-grained level, we take strings to mean either byte sequences obtained from literals (like `'Hello Mars'`) or from external APIs.
+This blog post will expand on [existing docs](https://developers.urbit.org/guides/additional/strings) to explain what is going on with text in various corners of Hoon.

-Setting aside literal syntax, Urbit distinguishes quite a few text representation types:
+Setting aside [literal syntax](TODO), Urbit distinguishes quite a few text representation types:

 1. `cord`s (`@t`, [LSB](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_byte))
 2. `knot`s (`@ta`)